AdaptivMCP/AdaptivMCP/docs/CONTROLLER_PROMPT_V1.md

 2. Call controller_contract with compact set to true:
    - Treat the contract as the authoritative description of expectations, prompts, tooling, and guardrails.

-3. Call list_all_actions with include_parameters set to true:
+3. Call list_all_actions with include_parameters set to true, and use describe_tool for per-tool detail when needed:
-   - This gives you every available tool plus its exact JSON schema.
+   - Use list_all_actions(include_parameters=true) once at startup to learn the full catalog and top-level schemas.
+   - When you are about to use or repair a specific tool, call describe_tool with that tool's name (and include_parameters=true by default) to fetch its current input_schema.
-   - Do not invent parameters that are not in this schema.
+   - Do not invent parameters that are not in these schemas.

 You may cache the results of these calls for the rest of the conversation instead of guessing.